 An application can be made for a place for a child at any time outside the admission round and the child will be admitted where there are available places.
-Application should be made Local Authority Primary Admissions department.
+Applications should be made to the Local Authority Primary Admissions department.